 - Are you called to prophetic ministry, but you don’t know how to hear God?
 You’ll need to learn to hear God before you can function in prophetic ministry at all.

-- Are you called to reach people with the Gospel through signs and wonders, but you don’t know how to pray for the sick, cast out demons, or interpret dreams?
+- Do you want to reach people with the Gospel through signs and wonders, but you don’t know how to pray for the sick, cast out demons, or interpret dreams?
 You’ll need to learn how to move in power and purity before you’ll be able to carry out your ministry.

-4. Ask God to show you some people who you could listen to and learn from.
+4. Ask God to show you some people to whom you could listen and from whom you could learn.

 As you pray, several names may come to mind.
-One of those, however, will probably stand out as someone you feel very drawn to.
-That person will probably be someone who also operates in the same thing you are called to.
+One of those, however, will probably stand out as someone to whom you feel very drawn.
+That person will probably be someone who also operates in the same thing you are called to do.

 - If a person doesn’t demonstrate proven godly character, affirmed by godly leadership, then they would not be a suitable spiritual parent.

 - If a person is not submitted to godly authority, they would not be a suitable parent.
 You can only have authority as much as you are under authority.
 Stay away from spiritual lone rangers.

 - Men should mentor men and women should mentor women, unless a married couple together is mentoring an individual or another couple.

 - Be verrrrry wary if someone approaches you and tells you they want to mentor you if you’re not feeling it.
 (It’s fine if you are feeling it, but just hadn’t worked up the courage to ask.)

 After you’ve prayed about this and have some names, think of the person (or married couple) you feel drawn to the most.